Overview

 Draft

-The automation is not completely defined – it misses a trigger, conditions, or an action.enabled or disabled
+The automation is not completely defined – it's missing a trigger, conditions, or an action.Enabled or Disabled

 The automation is triggered by an event or on schedule.